Forensic Psychology - Positions filled for 2015-2016

 The fellowship in forensic psychology provides a broad variety of experience and training, primarily in forensic psychological assessment.
 Time is divided approximately equally between two sites.
-The Western State Hospital (WSH) forensic unit provides opportunities for inpatient forensic assessments such as competency to stand trial, mental state at the time of the alleged offense, and evaluations to inform the court about treatment needs.
+The Western State Hospital (WSH) forensic service provides opportunities for inpatient forensic assessments such as competency to stand trial, mental state at the time of the alleged offense, and evaluations to inform the court about treatment needs.
 The fellow works within a multidisciplinary treatment team model.
 The University of Virginia's Institute for Law, Psychiatry, & Public Policy (ILPPP) provides a unique opportunity for both education and practical clinical training.
 The ILPPP provides formal training programs in a variety of areas pertinent to forensic assessment, including: law; basic forensic evaluation skills; civil commitment; competency to stand trial, mental state at the time of the alleged offense, juvenile competency to stand trial, sex offender evaluations, risk assessment, capital sentencing, and others (see ILPPP website for additional details).
-As part of the ILPPP clinic, the forensic fellow conducts intensive evaluations on various criminal forensic issues (e.g., competence, sanity, risk assessment, ,capital sentencing, and other less common evaluations).
+As part of the ILPPP clinic, the forensic fellow conducts intensive evaluations on various criminal forensic issues (e.g., competence, sanity, risk assessment, capital sentencing, and other less common evaluations).
 Fellows typically have some opportunity to assist in civil forensic evaluations as well.
 Fellows may attend law school classes that are pertinent to the forensic mental health area.

 Clinical Focus (80%)